Daniel Rowland (1713–1790), The Great Evangelist of Wales, and the Making of Modern Welsh Nonconformity

 Theological Depth and Emotional Force

 Rowland’s preaching was evangelical and Calvinistic in emphasis.
 He believed in the sovereignty of God, the necessity of grace, and the centrality of Christ’s atonement.
+But he was not a dry doctrinalist.
+His reputation rested on the combination of theological seriousness and overwhelming emotional force.
+Church Society’s summary, drawing on earlier historians, describes him as one of the spiritual giants of the century and as a preacher of unmistakable power. (source 2)

 In this, Rowland represents a wider pattern in Welsh religious culture, the union of doctrinal seriousness with emotional intensity.